aracnid/template/docs/dev-heroku.md

 Create a file named `Procfile` in the root directory of the project repository.
 Add the following line to the file:

 ```
-web: gunicorn app:app --log-file -
+web: gunicorn TEMPLATE.app:app --log-file -
 ```

-### 6. Deploy the app to Heroku
+### 6. Create the Heroku app

+Using the Heroku CLI, create a new Heroku app.
+The name of the Heroku app must be unique.

 Using the Heroku CLI, create a new Heroku app and deploy it.